A Function-Centric Perspective on Flat and Sharp Minima: VGG-19

 \subsection{CIFAR100:}

-Augmentation and SAM condition performs the best for test accuracy, Corruption Accuracy and Prediction Disagreement.
-However, for ECE we see that Weight Decay is the best condition.
-Augmentation and SAM is the second sharpest model for Fisher Rao Norm and SAM sharpness and has the highest value for Relative Flatness.
-It is important to note that for Weight Decay, with the lowest ECE, that it has higher sharpness values than the Baseline condition.
+The augmentation and SAM condition perform the best for test accuracy, Corruption Accuracy and Prediction Disagreement.
+However, for ECE, we see that weight decay is the best condition.
+Augmentation and SAM are the second sharpest models for Fisher-Rao norm and SAM sharpness, and have the highest value for Relative Flatness.
+It is important to note that for weight decay, with the lowest ECE, it has higher sharpness values than the Baseline condition.

+When considering the significance of these results, we see that the overall findings hold.
+In Table~\ref{sig:c100_vgg19}, it can be observed that regularisers' weight decay, augmentation and augmentation +SAM result in models that have statistically supported improvements across generalisation and reliability metrics as well as reaching statistically supported increases in minima sharpness.
+As a result, the findings in the main paper hold in this case.
+We also do observe that there are instances where models reach sharper minima but are not as performant in the case of Baseline+SAM and weight decay + SAM, which shows that SAM regularisation may be too strong and that the sharpness that is reached through optimisation may not be universally preferential for this learning task.

-\paragraph{CIFAR100 Landscape Visualisation:} Once again, we confirm through the loss landscape visualisation in Table~\ref{cifar100_vgg_vis}, that the application of regularisers does indeed change the properties of the minima that a network reaches at the end of training.
+\textit{CIFAR100 Landscape Visualisation:} Once again, we confirm through the loss landscape visualisation in Table~\ref{cifar100_vgg_vis}, that the application of regularisers does indeed change the properties of the minima that a network reaches at the end of training.
 This, corroborates our findings that state that regularisation can change the function complexity of a network and thus impact the geometric properties of the minima found at the end of training.